Davis Lake Rainbow Trout Fishing

 Using fly patterns with a weed guard on the hook is a real advantage at Davis.
 Fish hooked alongside the weeds often bull their way into cover, and anglers also can fish flies equipped with guards right in the vegetation.

 Use a sturdy rod to battle big bass out of cover.
 A 7- or 8-weight rod is ideal.

 Also, use heavier leaders for bass, partly fishing around so much plant material and lava rock.
 A 10-pound leader is a minimum requirement, with leaders up to 20-pound test advisable.

 If All Else Fails

 Everyone knows bass like a good rubber worm, but molded plastics are illegal at Davis.
 So, Foisset and his staff tie a worm-shaped fly made of rabbit fur, with a cone head, that slays them just about every time.

 “Rabbit (fur) moves in the water better than any kind of plastic will ever move,” he said.

-Fred Foisset has guided anglers on Central Oregon’s lakes and streams since 1990, and he also guides outside Central Oregon during the high country’s off-season.
+Fred Foisset contributed to this article.
+He has guided anglers on Central Oregon’s lakes and streams since 1990, and he also guides outside Central Oregon during the high country’s off-season.
 He owns Cascade Guides and Outfitters and The Hook Fly Shop in Sunriver.